 I now know that resources exist for families like ours.
 Not in the same numbers that exist for first families, but they do exist.
 I’ve been fortunate to find books and sites and coaches that support my vision and have contributed to the progress our family makes daily.
 We try new approaches that align with our vision and ditch ones that are no longer working.
 I am still reading and learning nearly every day.

-Interested in specifically what has helped me?
+Interested in specifically what else has helped me?
 Here some of my personal favorite resources I’ve encountered on my journey.